leifan8440/minibot-wow/API.md

 - `path = FindPath(mapId, x1, y1, z1, x2, y2, z2[, ignoreWater = true, waypointCountMax = 1024])`

 Calculates a path to navigate from one position to another.
+Notice that the mapId must be loaded beforehand for the calculation to work properly.

 ```lua
 -- mapId (number): The map ID.